Progressive organizations across Canada engage employees through diversity and inclusion programs.

-Catherine Gordon, director of human resources at David Suzuki Foundation, recently organized IC training for 30 employees through MOSAIC.
+When Catherine Gordon, former director of human resources ( 2012-2018) at David Suzuki Foundation, organized IC training for 30 employees through MOSAIC.
 She thought the course effectively taught staff how to respect cultural differences, even in situations when it’s difficult to align both viewpoints.

 “I think employees are now more willing to approach cultural difference with more curiosity, rather than presume their own perspective is true,” says Gordon.
 “Now they are more curious why that conversation happened…And, employees are able to learn from one another rather than getting defensive or jumping to conclusions that may not be correct.”

 Cultural intelligence, similar to emotional intelligence, is about gaining self-awareness to successfully negotiate interactions with other people.
 Specifically, cultural intelligence is a desire to learn about different cultures, creating an awareness of cultural differences and similarities, and having the ability to build empathy around cultural interactions with other people.

 “When people do things differently, we don’t need to react strongly…,” says Damji. “[Cultural intelligence] is about wanting to learn more rather than differences being an inconvenience… It’s a desire to work effectively across cultures.”

 Intercultural competency training at MOSAIC